 The country is in the grip of a land-grabbing crisis where the government and private developers often operate together to displace entire communities from their land, forcibly and without compensation or color of law.
 Recognizing their limited recourse to justice within Cambodia, local NGOs came to ISLP for help in developing a litigation strategy to hold foreign companies accountable for their role in illegal land takings.
 The resulting plan is an action filed in U.K. courts on behalf of 200 dispossessed villagers against a U.K. sugar company that acquired produce from confiscated lands. <More>

-"It became clear" recounted Mr. Scherer (pictured at left), "that the judges were deeply concerned with understanding the mechanics of public interest litigation as well as the substantive law regarding social and economic rights.
-The judges were very engaged and peppered me with questions...on how they might, within their role as judges, work to advance access to justice, which is in fact the responsibility of the judiciary under the new constitution.
-There was a feedback session at the end and by all accounts the workshop was a great success and the judges suggested that the training should be given to the entire judiciary."
+"It became clear," recounted Mr. Scherer (pictured) "that the judges were deeply concerned with understanding the mechanics of public interest litigation as well as the substantive law regarding social and economic rights.
+The judges were very engaged and peppered me with questions...on how they might, within their role as judges, work to advance access to justice, which is in fact the responsibility of the judiciary under the new constitution."

 Building the foundations of Liberia's health sector